Obama to Democrats: 'Sulking and moping is not an option'

 Associated Press

 HARRISBURG, Pa.
-(AP) — Barack Obama warned anxious Democrats on Saturday that abortion rights, Social Security and even democracy itself is at risk should Republicans seize congressional majorities next week.
+(AP) — Barack Obama warned anxious Democrats on Saturday that abortion rights, Social Security and even democracy itself are at risk if Republicans seize congressional majorities next week.
 “Sulking and moping is not an option,” the former president said in Pennsylvania.

 “On Tuesday, let’s make sure our country doesn’t get set back 50 years,” Obama told hundreds of voters on a blustery day in Pittsburgh.
 “The only way to save democracy is if we, together, fight for it.”